arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentReplicationResource.md

 In response, a `Secret` is created in that Kubernetes cluster, with the given name, that contains a `accessPackage.yaml` data field that contains a Kubernetes resource specification that can be inserted into the other Kubernetes cluster.

-The process for creating and using an access package to authentication at the source cluster is as follows:
+The process for creating and using an access package for authentication at the source cluster is as follows:

 - Edit the `ArangoDeployment` resource of the source cluster, set `spec.sync.externalAccess.accessPackageSecretNames` to `["my-access-package"]`
 - Wait for the `ArangoDeployment` operator to create a `Secret` named `my-access-package`.